jpcprojects/jpcprojects.github.io/_posts/2023/2023-09-14-freenas_truenas_upgrade.md

 Updating FreeNAS servers to TrueNAS can be a complex yet necessary task to benefit from the latest features and improvements.
 With a well-defined plan and careful execution, as outlined in this blog post, you can ensure a successful transition while safeguarding your data and system integrity.

-If everything goes well on the backup server (NAS2), repeat the same process for the primary server (NAS1).
-Regularly backing up configurations and following best practices are key to maintaining a reliable storage environment.
+Once everything went well on backup server (NAS2), I repeated the same process for the primary server (NAS1).

+Regularly backing up configurations, updating sofware, and following best practices are key to maintaining a reliable environment.

+📝 Investigate more about TrueNAS on their [official documentation hub](https://www.truenas.com/docs/).